MakersValleyLLC/mv-bootcamp/README.md

 # Backend
 ## Intro
 All logic, API codes and otehr backend related codes are storeid in here.
 Those working in the backend will work from here.
 This is preconfigured with homestead ready to create an nginx.
+## Tech Used
+- Laravel
+- Homestead
+- MySQL
 ## Requirements
 - VirtualBox - https://www.virtualbox.org/wiki/Downloads
 - Vagrant - https://www.vagrantup.com/